Cumberland Plain: Geography

-The rest of the Sydney regions such as Sydney CBD (including the City of Sydney), North Shore, Northern Beaches, Eastern Suburbs, Southern Sydney (including Sutherland Shire), Hills District, Hornsby Shire and the Forest District do not lie in the Cumberland Plain.
+The Cumberland Plain is separated by the more hilly areas that fall into other Sydney regions such as Sydney CBD (in the City of Sydney), North Shore, Northern Beaches, Eastern Suburbs, Southern Sydney (including Sutherland Shire), Hills District, Hornsby Shire and the Forest District, which areas that border the Cumberland Plain.

 The region mostly consists of low rolling hills and wide valleys in a rain shadow area near the Blue Mountains.
 The annual rainfall of the plain is typically around 700–900 mm, and is generally lower than the elevated terrain that partially surrounds it.
 Common vegetation in the Cumberland Plain is eucalyptus trees.
-Soils in the plain are usually red and yellow in texture.

 The sclerophyll woodlands are situated on a nutrient-poor alluvium deposited by the Nepean River from sandstone and shale bedrock in the Blue Mountains.
 Despite this, they support a tremendous regional biodiversity.
 Cleared and used first for agriculture and then for urban development, most of the ecological communities that originally flourished on the plain are now considered endangered.

 Geology

+The Sydney region lies on a submergent coastline where the ocean level has risen to flood deep rias.
+The Cumberland basin is a structural and topographical depression within the sedimentary Sydney Basin in Australia's southeast.
 Formed about 80 million years ago, the Cumberland Plain consists of not exactly flat plains; overall it is a low-lying area, largely over shale and labile sandstone, which derives its recognition largely by comparison with the surrounding uplands of harder quartzose Sydney sandstone.
-Relative to the surrounding higher sandstone lands, Hornsby and Blue Mountains Plateaux, it was an early matter of debate in Sydney physiographic circles as to whether the Cumberland Plain had gone down, or the surrounding plateaux had been raised up.
+Relative to the surrounding higher sandstone lands, Hornsby Plateau and Blue Mountains Plateaux (which was uplifted 90 million years ago), it was an early matter of debate in Sydney physiographic circles as to whether the Cumberland Plain had gone down, or the surrounding plateaux had been raised up.
+The Cumberland Basin's perimeters had therefore developed in various ways and at different time period, where volcanic and tectonic movements had accompanied the uplift of Australia's Eastern Highlands within the time zone of 80–10 million years ago.

+To the south, the Cumberland Basin's topography is closely linked to the development of the Camden Syncline, which was active in the late Permian to the Middle Triassic period.
+The Botany Basin, which would have started to settle since the Oligocene, sits within this Lachlan Transverse Zone, which hints that this area of the Basin would have already existed at this stage.
+During the Cenozoic period, the Penrith and Botany basins may have acted as the Cumberland Basin's drainage, thereby explicating the incomprehensible activity of rivers within the area.
 Despite much study, especially along the western side at the Lapstone monocline, this complex matter is still not fully understood.
 There are volcanic rocks from low hills in the shale landscapes.
 Swamps and lagoons are existent on the floodplain of the Nepean River.